andrewcooke/Stupid.jl/README.md

 ## Ciphertext Collisions (2)

-Around 1% of 3 byte keys have siblings that give matching encryption results after the first few bytes.
+Around 1% of 3 byte keys have siblings that give matching encryption results.
 For example, both 0x25730e and 0x92ef1c give the same ciphertext for 100 random 16 byte strings.

 This implies that the cipher is less secure than would be expected from the key length.